 July 1st, 1972 – Central London

 The first British Pride festival took place in London and the date was selected to pay homage to Stonewall (the Saturday closest to the Stonewall anniversary).
-With just 2,000 attendees, many dressed in drag, they marched through central London culminating with a kiss-in at Trafalgar Square.
+2,000 attendees walked on a march through central London, culminating with a kiss-in at Trafalgar Square.

 As we moved into the 80s, Pride brought challenges to the community, such as the AIDs crisis, into the public consciousness.
 Organisations like Act Up lobbied the government to eventually develop antiretroviral drugs and saved millions of lives.